AlonLuboshitz/Arkanoid_Game/README.md

 For Windows and Linux, proceed as follows:

-- Download the zip folder from [her
+- Download the zip folder from [here](https://github.com/AlonLuboshitz/Arkanoid_Game/blob/master/apache-ant-1.10.13-bin%20(1).zip) located in the github repo.
+- Unzip the zip file to a convenient location.

 ## installation
 >clone the repo.
 ## running